What is Accounts Receivable?

 To reiterate, the relationship between accounts receivable and free cash flow (FCF) is as follows:

-- Increase in A/R → The company’s sales are increasingly paid with credit as the form of payment instead of cash.
+- Increase in Accounts Receivable (A/R) → The company’s sales are increasingly paid with credit as the form of payment instead of cash.

-- Decrease in A/R → The company has successfully retrieved cash payments for credit purchases.
+- Decrease in Accounts Receivable (A/R) → The company has successfully retrieved cash payments for credit purchases.

 With that said, an increase in accounts receivable represents a reduction in cash on the cash flow statement, whereas a decrease reflects an increase in cash.

 Since an increase in A/R signifies that more customers paid on credit during the given period, it is shown as a cash outflow (i.e. “use” of cash) – which causes a company’s ending cash balance and free cash flow (FCF) to decline.

 While the revenue has technically been earned under accrual accounting, the customers have delayed paying in cash, so the amount sits as accounts receivables on the balance sheet.

 What is the Difference Between Accounts Receivable vs. Accounts Payable?

 The difference between accounts receivable and accounts payable is as follows.

 - Accounts Receivable (AR) → Accounts receivable is a current asset recorded on the balance sheet that captures the outstanding cash payments still owed from customers, i.e. the money owed from customers that paid using credit.